usaid-cs/yesterday-i-learned/random.md

 1. Compared to USB keyboards and mice, [PS/2 peripherals send interrupts.](https://www.youtube.com/watch?v=AWkvzycD5PE) This reduction of latency makes PS/2 keyboards and mice still somewhat relevant for pro gaming.
 1. "無三不成幾" came from 西游记 ["常言道，事无三不成，你进洞两遭了，再进去一遭，管情救出师父来也。"](https://baike.baidu.com/item/%E6%97%A0%E4%B8%89%E4%B8%8D%E6%88%90%E5%87%A0), and is supposed to mean "you should try more", rather than the literal "'A few' means at least three."
 1. Wikipedia claims that [Roast beef](https://en.wikipedia.org/wiki/Roast_beef) is served at Sunday dinners ("Sunday roasts") after church.
-1. "Ben屎" is a brand of vehicle. "石屎" is a name for concrete.
 1. Malta and Italy are the world's top two consumers of rabbits, more than 5kg per person-year.
 1. For normal car owners (people who already own, pay for, and maintain a car), driving is 10x ~ 12x more economical than taking Uber.
 For people who don't own a car (people who would otherwise have to buy a car and pay for insurance and maintenance), that difference is only 2x.
 1. The country with the highest sales tax goes to either Bhutan, at [50%](https://tradingeconomics.com/country-list/sales-tax-rate), or Hungary, at [27%](https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates), depending on the sources you trust.